 **Segregated accounts are those that are stand-alone accounts owned by customers.
 Sometimes, investment advisers utilize omnibus accounts, where they place all their client’s funds and assets into one large account.
 The funds in this type of account are not considered segregated.

-Advisers that take custody or maintain discretion over client accounts are also under an obligation to disclose their status if facing significant financial problems.
-In particular, this type of disclosure must be made if the adviser believes its financial condition may hinder its ability to fulfill its obligations to clients.
+Advisers that take custody or maintain discretion over client accounts must also disclose significant financial problems to clients.
+This disclosure is required if the adviser believes its financial condition may impair its ability to meet obligations to clients.

-For example, an adviser with a significant number of liabilities and a small amount of assets may not be able to keep enough investment adviser representatives (IARs) on staff.
-In this scenario, it’s possible the adviser fails to fulfill promises made to clients (e.g. the ability to contact an IAR regarding their account status).
-In this example and similar circumstances, the adviser must notify its clients promptly.
+For example, an adviser with substantial liabilities and few assets may not be able to keep enough investment adviser representatives (IARs) on staff.
+That could interfere with promised services (such as being able to reach an IAR about account status).
+In situations like this, the adviser must notify clients promptly.

 Sign up for free to take 13 quiz questions on this topic